-Editorial: We read the interesting article review article entitled “Risk of infection in patients undergoing urologic surgery based on the presence of asymptomatic bacteriuria: A prospective study.” by Ramos-Castaneda et. al., published in The American journal of infection control (2019) (1).
+Editorial: We read the exciting article review article entitled “Risk of infection in patients undergoing urologic surgery based on the presence of asymptomatic bacteriuria: A prospective study.” by Ramos-Castaneda et al., published in The American journal of infection control (2019) (1).
 We want to congratulate the authors for this article and make some contributions.
-The author conducted a prospective cohort study to investigate the association between postoperative infectious complications in patients undergoing urologic procedures based on the presence of asymptomatic bacteriuria (ASB).
+The author conducted a prospective cohort study to investigate the association between postoperative infectious complications in patients undergoing urologic procedures based on asymptomatic bacteriuria (ASB).

 The advantages of this study are not only the method of blinding by using alternative infectious diseases physicians but also the idea was unique.
-When we read this article, we thinking about more important risk factors rather than ASB.
+When we read this article, we thought about more important risk factors than ASB.

-Although this study was approved by the Universidad CES Research Ethics Committee (2), we should think about its ethical problems.
-In the latest European Urology guideline, it was recommended that ASB should be treated in two groups: pregnant women and before urologic procedures.
-So, performing surgery in patients with positive urine culture, probably put them at the risk of harmful events such as sepsis.
-Of 22 patients with ASB, three suffered from infectious complications and on postoperative day 10, the cumulative risk of infection in patients with ASB doubled, which could be a sign of colonization of bacterial organisms in surgical sites.
+Although this study was approved by the Universidad CES Research Ethics Committee (2), we should consider its ethical problems.
+The latest European Urology guideline recommended that ASB should be treated in two groups: pregnant women and before urologic procedures.
+So, surgery in patients with positive urine cultures probably puts them at risk of harmful events such as sepsis.
+Of 22 patients with ASB, three suffered from infectious complications.
+On postoperative day 10, the cumulative risk of infection in patients with ASB doubled, which could be a sign of colonization of bacterial organisms in surgical sites.

 All authors contributed equally.